 Where landlords need to be wary is that many of these companies intention is to introduce potential property investors to properties that they have sourced or ones that the company receives a commission for selling from a property developer known as an introducers fee.
 Therefore some companies that offer so called free course do so purely with the intention of getting the unsuspecting individual to invest in one of their sourced investment properties.
 The educational content of these courses is miniscule and they only provide an introduction to the rudiments of property investing without touching on the details a landlord needs to know about to invest and manage their investment property correctly.

-One of the most successful and high profile property mentoring organisations has been Inside Track.
-They offer FREE introductory workshops and claimed to have educated 100,000 potential property investors.
-They also have a weekend course for £695, which aims to provide additional information on how to be a successful property investor.
+One of the most successful and high profile property mentoring organisations was Inside Track.
+They offered FREE introductory workshops and claimed to have educated 100,000 potential property investors.
+They also had a weekend course for £695, which aimed to provide additional information on how to be a successful property investor.
 When I enquired about their individual courses on tax & lettings no details could be given and I was told that they were forthcoming and were only available to members.
 Membership of property investment club is available at a trifling sum of £6495.
 Their sister company provides ‘discounted’ properties to property investors who become members.

-In sharp contrast to the practices of Inside Track is Russ Whitney.
-This company with its origins in the US is a purely education focused organisation.
-It too offers free introductory courses which unlike Inside Track still appear to be numerous and at venues throughout the UK.
-They recommend that potential landlords go to the introduction session and then if they are still serious about taking the course they can progress to the 3 day workshop.
-The course costs £773 and allows a participant to take a guest with them.
+In sharp contrast to the practices of Inside Track was Russ Whitney.
+This company with its origins in the US was a purely education focused organisation.
+It too offered free introductory courses which unlike Inside Track still appear to be numerous and at venues throughout the UK.
+They recommended that potential landlords go to the introduction session and then if they are still serious about taking the course they can progress to the 3 day workshop.
+The courses cost £773 and allowed a participant to take a guest with them.
 For this the attendee will also receive a house study kit comprising of a book and CDs which they are recommended to read before attending.
 What is more Russ Whitney guarantees that because they have no relationships with developers or property sellers attendees can therefore have faith that they have no conflict of interest in giving advice on which types of property to invest in.